Monthly Archive July 2013

 The front door was already open and as I opened the sliding glass door to my patio, a fierce gust of wind blew through my house, lifting an antique plate and a figurine right off of the shelf they were on.
 They crashed to the floor in jagged pieces as I…

-Posted July 12th, 2013 by & filed under Conscious Entrepreneurship, Featured, New Thoughts from President Nolan, Practical Questions & Answers About SWC, Counseling & Art Therapy.
+Posted July 12th, 2013 by & filed under Reflections from President Nolan, Conscious Entrepreneurship, Featured.

 Therapists are in a new era of Jobs, and need to know some entrepreneurial skills and resources, Southwestern College offers resources to help students and alumni learn these skills and become familiar with these resources. …

-Posted July 11th, 2013 by & filed under Stories From The Edge Of The Desert.
+Posted July 11th, 2013 by & filed under Wilderness Fasts & Earth Based Healing.

 It’s been raining.
 I am wet up to my knees.
 Cold and overcast.
 I am already primed with fear because I saw a black bear on the side of the road on my way here.
 Sure enough, a few minutes into the bush and there is fresh bear spore... less than a day old, I’d say.
 I retrace my steps…

-Posted July 11th, 2013 by & filed under New Thoughts from President Nolan, Top News.
+Posted July 11th, 2013 by & filed under Top News, Reflections from President Nolan.

 Not so long ago, at least in my lifetime, the American deal was this: You learned a trade, or went to college and maybe grad school, or you got a job in a factory (Chevy, Ford, Republic Steel, Emerson Electric, Asbestos Products), or warehouse (maybe skilled work, maybe grunt).
 The end result (the guarantee, the…

-Posted July 10th, 2013 by & filed under Alumni News and Updates, Featured, Where Do Southwestern College Grads Work?.
+Posted July 10th, 2013 by & filed under Where Do Southwestern College Grads Work?, Alumni News and Updates, Featured.

 8 Things I Miss About Being at Southwestern College This Summer